Wild Rose Garland began performing in 1995. We are a part of a community of English ritual dance teams

 The dances are drawn from a variety of sources.
 Some were taught to us by members of other garland teams, including Chesterfield Garland from Chesterfield, England, and some came from a book of collected English garland dances or were adapted from traditional English country dances.
 We also have a few original dances choreographed by members of our team.

 We are most fortunate to have live music performed by accomplished musicians.
 Our tunes are primarily drawn from the rich tradition of dance music of the British Isles, as well as a few composed by our own musicians.
-Our instruments are an eclectic blend of concertina, recorder or flute, and bodhran, the traditional Celtic drum.
+Our instruments are an eclectic blend of concertina, harp, recorder or flute, and bodhran, the traditional Celtic drum.